cpowel10/revature/README.md

-# revature repo created by Chris Powell
+# Revature repo created by Chris Powell
+This is a repo used for practicing using git and git bash